suncoast-devs/handbook/lessons/career-looking/freelance.md

 ### Preparation for the Interview

 - Update your resume & portfolio
-- Clean up your GitHub and show activity
+- Clean up your GitHub and show the activity
 - Proof any email communication
 - Do a dry run of where you are interviewing
 - Prepare questions both about the work and job